CWWhitney/ethnobotanyR/cran-comments.md

 All is ok

 ## Downstream dependencies
-I have also run R CMD check revdepcheck::revdep_check() on downstream dependencies All packages passed
+I used the devtools::install_github("r-lib/revdepcheck") to run R CMD check with revdepcheck::revdep_check() on downstream dependencies
+All packages passed

 ## Resubmission
 This is a resubmission.
 In this version I have:

 *Added new functions for quantitative assessment *Added an alluvial plot for comparing UR across species, uses and experts
+* fixed a bug in the RIs and RFCs functions